Rahil71/Graphical-Password-Authentication-and-Task-Management-System/readme.md

 - **Python 3.x**: The application is developed in Python.
 - **PostgreSQL**: The database backend for storing user information and tasks.
+- **Redis**: A high-performance in-memory data store used for caching.
 - **Flask**: The web framework used to build the app.
 - **Flask-SQLAlchemy**: For ORM-based database interaction.